a972celia/a972celia.github.io/_posts/2019-07-19-Principal-Component-Analysis.md

 </blockquote>

 <h3>Application in python</h3>
-<p>You can find an application of PCA built in python in <a href="https://github.com/a972celia/Data-Analysis-project/blob/master/Machine%20Learning/Principle%20component%20analysis%20build%20from%20scratch.ipynb">here</a>.</p>
+<p>You can find an application of PCA built from scratch with python in <a href="https://github.com/a972celia/Data-Analysis-project/blob/master/Machine%20Learning/Principle%20component%20analysis%20build%20from%20scratch.ipynb">here</a>.</p>